Diarrhoea or an upset tummy? We recommend... aguulp for gut

-supporting your gut health and helping to reduce symptoms of an upset tummy, one aguulp at a time.
+Support your gut health and help to reduce symptoms of an upset tummy, one aguulp at a time.

 aguulp for gut

-Diarrhoea can be caused by many different things such as a bacterial (or parasite) infection, viruses, Inflammatory Bowel disease (IBD), food allergies and/or intolerances, medications and even stress (IBS).
+Diarrhoea can be caused by many different factors, such as a bacterial (or parasite) infection, viruses, Inflammatory Bowel Disease (IBD), Irritable Bowel Syndrome (IBS), food allergies and/or intolerances, medications, and stress.

 Gut Supplement